Blurring the line between cider & wine

 Beer and distillates made together with our friends

-While always referencing tradition—from the Hudson Valley to Alsace—Matt has been experimenting with a dizzying array of techniques and fruit combinations.
-He’s got what seems like a dozen different cuvées at different stages at any given time: from single-variety ciders to Loire Valley-style red wines to grape-apple-pear-quince creations that defy categorization.
+While always referencing tradition—from the Hudson Valley to Alsace—Rose Hill has been experimenting with a dizzying array of techniques and fruit combinations.
+They’ve got what seems like a dozen different cuvées at different stages at any given time: from single-variety ciders to Loire Valley-style red wines to grape-apple-pear-quince creations that defy categorization.

-It’s exciting to see how he’s developed a style—edgy but finishing clean—that starts to make the cider/wine distinction irrelevant, at least from the perspective of the barstool.” — Dirty Bacchus
+It’s exciting to see how they’ve developed a style—edgy but finishing clean—that starts to make the cider/wine distinction irrelevant, at least from the perspective of the barstool.” — Dirty Bacchus

 From Orchard to Glass